 The Company is subject to environmental regulation in relation to its exploration activities.
-There are no matters that have arisen in relation to environmental issues up to the date of this report.
+There are no matters that have arisen in relation to environmental issues up to the date of this report. including Remuneration Report

 REMUNERATION REPORT (AUDITED)

 This report details the nature and amount of remuneration for Directors and Key Management Personnel of the Company.